stevenhggns/Buckley_Lab_SIP_project_protocols/library_prep/Primer_list.md

 See **Printing protocols** in the [README](../README.md#printing-protocols-conversion-of-protocols-to-pdf)

+# Primer construction

+PCR primers are made up of 5 parts:

+    Illumina_adapter    Barcode(8-bases)    Pad(10-bases)   Linker(2-bases) PCR_primer

+For example, SA501 from Kozich et al. 2013 is made of:

+    AATGATACGGCGACCACCGAGATCTACAC   ATCGTACG    TATGGTAATT  GT  GTGTGCCAGCMGCCGCGGTAA

+Sequencing primers are only made of the Pad, Linker and PCR_primer:

+    Pad(10-bases)   Linker(2-bases) PCR_primer

+For example the Kozich et al. 2013 forward sequencing primer is:

+    TATGGTAATT  GT  GTGTGCCAGCMGCCGCGGTAA

 # 16S V4 primers

 ## Primers 515f and 806r from Kozich et al. 2013 (MAKE LINK)